|Guide||♦||8 Triplogs||1 Topic|

 The Box Spring Trail #22A was likely blazed by early Tucson pioneer families that once spent their summers in the Soldier Camp area of Mount Lemmon near Summerhaven.
 The accompanying Box Camp trail (#22) was once the most direct route into the Camp from Tucson before Catalina Highway was completed.
-As these families moved their entire households into the hills for the summer, they moved by mule train and took a route that afforded visits to steady sources of fresh water.
-Although Box Camp trail is still quite popular, this small spur trail sees very little usage as it's state of disrepair bears testimony.
+As these families moved their entire households into the hills for the summer, they moved by mule train and took a route that afforded visits to steady sources of freshwater.
+Although Box Camp trail is still quite popular, this small spur trail sees minimal usage as its state of disrepair bears testimony.

 After the saddle, the trail begins to descend steeply.
-The track becomes soft ground and frequently takes the form of a precipitous ledge buried in the under story.
-If there have been recent rains, the track will give under footing and caution should be exercised.
+The track becomes soft ground and frequently takes the form of a precipitous ledge buried in the understory.
+If there have been recent rains, the track will give under the footing, and caution should be exercised.
 After passing a short series of boulders, the trail descends into ever-thicker scrub and brush before passing by a minor drainage marked by cairns.
-Two tracks depart here, the trail follows the track heading due south toward Box Spring, which appears to be the source of a minor drainage visible directly to the south.
-This drainage is a tributary to Sabino Canyon which is directly below and visible through the trees.
-You have traveled just about four-tenths of a mile and this is presently the ed of the trail.
+Two tracks depart here.
+The trail follows the track heading due south toward Box Spring, which appears to be the source of a minor drainage visible directly to the south.
+This drainage is a tributary to Sabino Canyon, which is directly below and visible through the trees.
+You have traveled just about four-tenths of a mile, and this is presently the end of the trail.
 Box Spring is just above after a short climb in the drainage.
 The trail dissipates in the lower walls of the drainage.
-As of September 2008, the most likely track that once lead to the final one-half mile of trail into Sabino Canyon is now obscured by brush and blocked by a large wall of fallen trees.
+As of September 2008, the most likely track that once led to the final one-half mile of the trail into Sabino Canyon is now obscured by brush and blocked by a large wall of fallen trees.
 When these obstacles are bypassed, the canyon wall of Sabino is reached, though no obvious course is available for descent as the wall is now sheer.
-It is possible that whatever track once existed for descent into the canyon was obliterated along with much of lower Sabino canyon in the floods there, recently.
-Return the way you arrived. - Sep 08 2008 jeffmacewen & fricknaley
+It is possible that whatever track once existed for the descent into the canyon was obliterated along with much of lower Sabino canyon in the floods there recently.
+Return the way you arrived.